You know what they say about “the best way to a person’s heart?”

 At the intersection of social enterprise and a well-deserved Zagat rating, Homegirl Café Industries trains high-risk and formerly gang-involved young adults in culinary arts and restaurant service.
 During an intimate dinner, you’ll learn about the history and work of Homeboy Industries and engage in a conversation about the organization’s prevention and rehabilitation.
 Learn more.

 How often do you have the opportunity to enjoy a gourmet dinner…at school?
 You’re invited to a special evening at the Equitas Academy’s newest charter school.
 The academy provides free high quality education to families in Los Angeles’ Pico Union neighborhood.
 Over a dinner catered by cause-driven culinary entrepreneurs, you’ll explore innovations in food policy and equity in Los Angeles, including changes to food waste streams, new food distribution networks, and access to micro-financing to ensure access to healthy eating in communities of color.

 If you want to say that you had dinner in a “visionary space” at Upswell, here’s your big chance.
 The Mercado La Paloma’s mission is to create business ownership opportunities and living wage jobs for the local residents of the Figueroa Corridor of South Los Angeles.
 You’ll have time to explore the art and architecture at the Mercado before choosing a meal from one of its eight different restaurants (good luck picking just one).
 Then you’ll meet some of the business owners and learn about this innovative model for prosperity.
 Learn more.

 Think of this as dinner and a show with purpose.
 Start the evening with a mouthwatering Mexican meal at Casa Fina in Boyle Heights, a delicious social enterprise owned by CASA 0101.
-You’ll learn about the work of CASA 0101 over dinner and then stroll over to their theater for a special production based on past the struggles and future opportunities of the Boyle Heights community.
+You’ll learn about the work of CASA 0101 over dinner and then stroll over to their theater for a special production based on past struggles and future opportunities of the Boyle Heights community.
+Learn more.